sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 * Research method
 * Subject area

-::: warning Keep in mind that:
+::: warning Keep in mind that
-* Any limitation can lead to loosing relevant articles.
+* any limitation can lead to loosing relevant articles
-* The results list will most likely also contain articles that are not relevant, meaning that every article's quality and relevance must be assessed according to your research question.
+* the results list will most likely also contain articles that are not relevant, meaning that every article's quality and relevance must be assessed according to your research question
 :::

 ## Saving your search